-Reanne Upton, Associate in the Higgs LLP Dispute Resolution and Litigation team, urges landlords and tenants to make registering leases with Land Registry a top priority.
+Reanne Upton, Associate in the our property disputes team, urges landlords and tenants to make registering leases with Land Registry a top priority.

 Pursuant to the Land Registration Act 2002, leases granted on or after October 13 2003 for a term of more than seven years, or with at least seven years of its term left to run (if granted pre October 13 2003), are registerable at the Land Registry.